-can't find an answer in the materials you are studying, chances are good that your classmates are puzzled as well, and you benefit all of us by asking.16

-(4) I don't conduct private tutoring sessions.
+- (1) I do not review material from classes you have missed.
+For one thing, you can typically watch the video from any classes that you have missed.
+Even if something went awry with the video for a particular class, prior years' videos are available on the same website (http://itunesu.gonzaga.edu).
+Second, you should establish a network among your classmates so that you can confer with them about classes you have missed or ones where you were physically present but somehow got lost. - (2) Do not call me to tell me that you will be gone for some reason, or that you were gone because you had the flu.
+I'm hardly in a position to grant you absolution for classes missed, or to deny it because your reasons aren't worthy.
+You are given a generous allowance for missing class (up to 20% of the classes in the semester).
+You are responsible for using that allowance wisely. - (3) If you are having trouble grasping a particular doctrine, ask about it in class.
+I begin each class by asking for questions about housekeeping matters (such as what pages we are going to cover when, what the exam will cover, etc.) and then I invite substantive questions (e.g., what's negligence per se?).
+If you are puzzled by something, and you can't find an answer in the materials you are studying, chances are good that your classmates are puzzled as well, and you benefit all of us by asking. - (4) I don't conduct private tutoring sessions.
 I know it is helpful for you to come in and review outlines with me, and at one time I did so for students.
 However, you must recognize that part of law school is the lonely struggle with the uncertainty of not knowing whether you are okay or not.
-Remember that the practice of law is full of such uncertainty ("Should I take that settlement offer or should I take the case to trial?"
-"Should I let my client plead guilty and get life imprisonment or should we take a chance on acquittal, with the risk that the death penalty will be imposed?")
+Remember that the practice of law is full of such uncertainty ("Should I accept that settlement offer or should I take the case to trial?"
+"Should I recommend that my client plead guilty and get life imprisonment or should we hope for an acquittal, with the risk that the death penalty will be imposed?")
 Law school is in part designed to give you a foretaste of that gnawing uncertainty.
-Uncertainty is to the practice of law what the sight of blood is to a surgeon: in the beginning it is terrifying, but in the end it is a sign that you are working with something important.
+Uncertainty is to the practice of law what the sight of blood is to a surgeon: in the beginning it is terrifying, but later you will recognize that it is a sign that you are working with something important.
 As a matter of educational psychology, most people learn much more efficiently when they are frequently rewarded for being on the right track.
-However, that goal is in conflict with the desire to teach you to handle ambiguity.
+Dolphins at Sea World learn to jump through hoops this way.
+However, our educational goals are more complex, and therefore a different approach is required.